rlucioni/recipes/recipes/khao-soi.md

 1. Brown chicken and reserve.
 2. Add all the curry paste ingredients into a food processor and process until smooth.
 3. Heat oil in a large pot and add the curry paste.
-Fry until fragrant, 3-5 minutes.
+Fry until fragrant, about 2 minutes.
 4. Add the Maesri red curry paste, chicken stock, and sugar.
 Bring to a simmer.
 Start boiling water in a separate pot to cook the noodles.
-5. Add the coconut milk, fish sauce, and chicken or shrimp.
-Bring back to a simmer, cook until the meat is barely poached, and taste for seasoning.
+5. Add the coconut milk, fish sauce, and chicken.
+Bring back to a simmer, cook until the meat is cooked through, and taste for seasoning.
 6. Cook the noodles according to the package instructions.
 Drain and portion into bowls.
 Ladle over soup.
 7. Top with toppings and serve.